updated

 - Supporting a rural community caring for its environment despite significant health limitations

-Your time here genuinely makes a difference — not just for us, but for the whenua itself.
+Your time here genuinely makes a difference — not just for us, but for the whenua (land) itself.

 This is a great opportunity for someone who loves the outdoors, enjoys seeing tangible results, and wants to contribute to ecological restoration.
 We’re easygoing and respect both company and solitude — happy for a cuppa and a chat when energy allows, and equally happy to give you quiet time on your own.